Early modern Britain: Protectorate 1653–1660

-The Civil War led to the trial and execution of Charles I, the exile of his son Charles II, and the replacement of the English monarchy with first the Commonwealth of England (1649–1653) and then with a Protectorate (1653–1659), under the personal rule of Oliver Cromwell.
+The Civil War led to the trial and execution of Charles I, the exile of his son Charles II, and the replacement of the English monarchy with first the Commonwealth of England (1649–1653) and then with The Protectorate (1653–1659), under the personal rule of Oliver Cromwell.
 Upon his death, his son took over, but proved a weak ruler with very little support.
 The military and religious elements that supported Cromwell began disputing with each other.

-Later Stuart era 1660–1714
+Later Stuart era: 1660–1714

 Restoration 1660–1688

 In 1660, the remaining members of the Long Parliament (1640–1660) rejected the anarchy and confusion since Cromwell's death.
 Elite and popular opinion called for a restoration of the monarchy under the Stuarts.
-There was widespread revulsion against the intense moralism and high taxes of the Rule of the Major Generals in 1657.
+There was widespread revulsion against the intense moralism and high taxes of the Rule of the Major-Generals in 1657.
 Nostalgia for Royal traditionalism was strong.
 Gen. George Monck, a former supporter of Cromwell, led the movement for a royal restoration.
 Charles II in exile paid close attention to the developments and readied himself to take the throne.
 From Breda in Holland he issued the Declaration of Breda, promising generosity and indicating his willingness to leave the settlement to Parliament.
-The Convention Parliament, which had been elected to negotiate with the King, invited Charles to return, He landed at Dover amid great enthusiasm on May 26, 1660.
+The Convention Parliament, which had been elected to negotiate with the King, invited Charles to return.
+He landed at Dover amid great enthusiasm on May 26, 1660.